Expand Your CMS Capabilities with Our Plugin Store

 • APIs (Application Programming Interfaces) facilitate communication between the frontend and backend.
 APIs allow apps to retrieve data from servers, process transactions, and integrate with third-party services

 • Servers handle incoming requests, process business logic, and ensure that data flows smoothly between different application layers.
-Businesses can use cloud-based solutions like AWS, Google Cloud, or Azure to scale their backend infrastructure
+Businesses can use cloud-based solutions like AWS, Google Cloud, or Azure to scale their backend infrastructure.
+Cloud providers like AWS offer well-architected mobile backend guidelines that help businesses design scalable and resilient systems using serverless and microservices principles

 • Authentication systems protect user accounts, ensuring secure login and access control.
 Technologies such as OAuth, JWT (JSON Web Tokens), and two-factor authentication (2FA) help businesses implement secure authentication mechanisms